 For all sorts of reasons, some people have a problem with updating WordPress installs properly.
 I will state now that for both our free and premium plugins we do not support anything but the latest and the prior to last version.
-At the time of writing that’s WordPress 3.5 and WordPress 3.4.
 If you’re running anything else, we can’t help you.
 But mostly, I want to convince you to upgrade by dispelling all the reasons why you shouldn’t or “couldn’t” upgrade.

 The top four reasons we hear: